ember-learn/ember-blog/source/2020-06-19-the-ember-times-issue-153.md

 Be kind,

-Abhilash LR, Matthew Roderick, Chris Ng, Aseem Taneja, Isaac Lee, the crowd and the Learning Team
+Abhilash LR, Matthew Roderick, Chris Ng, Aseem Taneja, Isaac Lee, Jared Galanis the crowd and the Learning Team